 SEED is a comprehensive experiment to address a series of specific but interlinked science questions related to the Es layer phenomena, especially high altitude (>100 km) Es layers, at a low-latitude location (Kwajalein) during solar-min.
 Progress on these three questions will also contribute to the broader science goal of understanding the role of Es layers in ionosphere coupling:

-The SEED mission will consist of two comprehensively instrumented rockets launched within 30 minutes of each other from Kwajalein Atoll in the Marshall Islands during the summer of 2022.
+The SEED mission consists of two comprehensively instrumented rockets, which will be launched on two separate nights, from Kwajalein Atoll in the Marshall Islands, during the summer of 2025.
 The figure below presents a conceptual diagram of the payload with a conceptual layout for the proposed instrumentation (Note: TMA payload that will separate along with rocket motor is not shown).
-The four booms under the nosecone will have a Sweeping Langmuir Probe (SLP), a Fast Temperature fixed bias Probes (FTP), multi-needle fixed bias DC Probes (mNLP), Positive Ion Probe (PIP) and a magnetometer from PNI Sensors Corp.
-Under the aft skirt will be four folding booms for the floating potential measurements (FPP), as well as the Billingsley Ultra Miniature Flight Magnetometer at the end of a boom.
+Under the nose cone, there is one fixed boom for a Sweeping Langmuir Probe (SLP) and four folding deployed booms that will have two sets of multi-needle fixed bias DC Langmuir Probes (mNLP), a Positive Ion Probe (PIP) and a pair of magnetometers from PNI Sensors Corp.
+Under the aft skirt will be four telescoping stacer booms for the floating potential measurements (FPP), as well as a Billingsley Ultra Miniature Flight Magnetometer at the end of a fixed boom.
 The two sets of 180 degrees opposite FPP booms then consist of a typical double probe electric field measurement while each of the four also gives payload-charging measurements.

 The mission started in Summer 2019.
-It has been delayed due to scheduling issues and is currently slated to launch in Summer 2024.
-Integration and Testing will commence at Wallops Flight Facility in the fall of 2023.
-The payload demonstration mission, SpEED Demon, is launching in August 2022 and is imaged below.
+It has been delayed due to variety of scheduling issues, including the COVID-19 pandemic, and is currently slated to launch in Summer 2025.
+The payload demonstration mission, SpEED Demon, was launched in August 2022.